virustotalop/WorldGuardX/INSTALL.md

 ### Players can't do anything!

-WorldGuard will typically not block something without also telling the user that he or she does not have permission.
+WorldGuardX will typically not block something without also telling the user that he or she does not have permission.
 Please make sure that it's not another plugin that is preventing players from interacting with the world.

 Also, be aware that spawn protection is a feature of vanilla Minecraft and you must disable that in `bukkit.yml`.
 It only allows ops to do anything in a specified radius around the world's spawn point.